CUKRARNA – birthplace of the Slovene literary modernism turns into Ljubljana ‘Tate Art Gallery’

-With The Cukrarna Gallery set by the embankment of the Ljubljanica River (Poljanski nasip), Ljubljana will get a new special venue and a gallery of over 2,500 square metres.
+With The Cukrarna Gallery set by the embankment of the Ljubljanica River (Poljanski nasip), Ljubljana now has a new special venue and a gallery of over 2,500 square metres.

-Under the same roof a day centre for young people is planned to operate, as well as multi-purpose rooms for associations and institutions that will provide a public program.
+Under the same roof a day centre for young people is operating, as well as multi-purpose rooms for associations and institutions that provide a public program.